kissmetrics/km-support/_posts/2012-10-19-data-discrepancies.md

 1. You have a definitive source of data (your own database) on which to ground your KISSmetrics data.
 2. Our server-side libraries include mechanisms for retrying the sending of data, if for whatever reason our tracking servers did not receive everything on the first attempt.

-You can refer to this [article for combining data from our JavaScript Library with our other data libraries][client-server].
+You can refer to this [article for combining data from our JavaScript Library with our other data libraries][jsid].

 # Steps For Investigation